shipsgold/multi-token-standard-impl/NEP.md

     ///   purposes
     /// * Contract MUST panic if called by someone other than token owner or,
     ///   if using Approval Management, one of the approved accounts
-    /// * The receiving contract must implement `sft_on_transfer` according to the
+    /// * The receiving contract must implement `mt_on_transfer` according to the
     ///   standard.
-If it does not, SemiFungibleToken contract's `sft_resolve_transfer` MUST deal
+If it does not, MultiToken contract's `mt_resolve_transfer` MUST deal
     ///   with the resulting failed cross-contract call and roll back the transfer.
-    /// * Contract MUST implement the behavior described in `sft_resolve_transfer`
+    /// * Contract MUST implement the behavior described in `mt_resolve_transfer`
     ///
     /// Arguments:
     /// * `receiver_id`: the valid NEAR account receiving the token.